perhenrik/ExtraHardMode/readme.md

 ```

-It's a bit hard to explain, try it out. #vid
+It's a bit hard to explain, try it out. -vid

 ### Better Tree Felling